berkeley-scf/python-bootcamp-2018/project.md

     Note that the function I've provided is a bit buggy - it has some problems with some tweets.
 If your goal is to convert the tweet into a discrete set of words, what is going wrong here?
 Fix up and extend the example function.

-8. Use the following file to create a list, called *stopwords*, that contains common english words.  <http://www.textfixer.com/resources/common-english-words.txt>.
+8. Use the following file to create a list, called *stopwords*, that contains common english words: <http://www.textfixer.com/resources/common-english-words.txt>.
 Make sure to pull the data into Python by writing Python code to download and suck the data into Python.

 9. Write a function, called *tokenize*, which takes a tweet, cleans it, and removes all punctuation and stopwords.

 10. Create a list of lists, tweets_content, using your *tokenize* function.

 11. Create a list, *tokens*, where all 200 of each senator's tweets are made into a single string.
+Hint: this syntax might be useful: `" ".join(my_list_of_strings)`.

 12. Create a Pandas dataFrame with the following columns: senator name or handle, party of the senator, and number of times a prominent politician is mentioned in each senator's tweets.
 You might count the number of 'Obama', 'Trump', or 'Clinton' references.